A - At oil temperature 25°C

 8. After you have restored the fluid level in the box, return the dipstick to its place and turn off the engine.

-9. If you have to add fluid to the box frequently, it means that there is a leak somewhere.
-Eliminate it immediately.
+9. If you have to frequently top up the fluid in the box, it means there is a leak somewhere.
+Fix it immediately.